 SQL UPDATE

-Summary: in this tutorial, you will learn how to use the SQL UPDATE statement to modify data of the existing rows a table.
+Summary: in this tutorial, you will learn how to use the SQL UPDATE statement to modify one or more rows in a table.

 UPDATE table_name